The Truth about Shrink4Men

 I have more empathy for men in these situations because of the double standards they face.
 Men who tell mental health professionals, law enforcement, court evaluators, judges, family members and friends that they’re being abused are often ignored or ridiculed.
 Sometimes they’re accused of lying.
 This is why so many abused men remain silent and don’t seek help.

 Men are expected to be strong and tough, so many of them carry a tremendous amount of shame for even being in an abusive relationship.
 They blame themselves and feel like failures.
 What’s worse, many men are told, “If she’s treating you that way, you must’ve done something to deserve it.”
 Imagine telling a woman whose husband beats her, “You must’ve have done something to deserve it.”
+It wouldn’t happen.
+No mental health professional today would say that to a woman suffering abuse.
+It happens routinely to men who are.
+I know because I work with a lot of these men.

-Many people assume that our state and municipal governments provide equal amounts of support to men and women who are victims of abuse.
+Many people assume that our government provides equal amounts of support to female and male abuse victims.
 This is not the case.
-Each year the federal government and state governments spend well over $4 billion dollars for various programs designed to stop domestic violence.
-Nearly all of these services are available only to female victims.
+Each year federal and state governments spend billions of dollars for various programs designed to stop domestic violence.

 Have you ever been accused of woman bashing?

+Advocating for men doesn’t make me anti-women.
 I’m not anti-woman; I’m anti-abuse.

 I frequent a site for second wives and stepmothers and I introduced your site there because so many of us have dealt with men who have been abused.
 There is such a need for a place for abused men to go.
 I’m so glad you started this site.
 It’s been a great resource for me and my husband, as well as people we know who are in abusive situations at the hands of a woman.